nathanl/swappy/README.md

 end
 ```

-You can pass the name of the wordlist to use when generating anagrams: `SwappyUser.anagrams_of("pares", :tiny)`.
+You can pass the name of the wordlist to use when generating anagrams: `SwappyUser.anagrams_of("pares", %{wordlist: :tiny})`.
 If no wordlist name is given, `:default` is assumed.
 If your map includes a `:default`, it will take the place of the one included with Swappy.

 ## Legal Characters